Hamne Gandhi Ko Maar Diya: Plot

-This is a story is of two completely opposite ideologies, about two strangers who met in a train journey in the panorama of 28 January 1948.
-Amidst the environment of terror, communal riots and fear, on one side there is Kailash (Jatin Goswami), who is going to meet his mother, Savitri (Pratima Kazmi) from Calcutta to Sasaram, along with his wife, Sudha (Sameeksha Bhatnager) and a daughter.
-On the other side, Divakar (Subrat Dutta) is going to his village to take the responsibility as a teacher.
-Kailash had lost his everything in the "Action-day" in Calcutta and has a strong belief that Gandhi ji was responsible for the partition of our country.
-On the other side, Divakar has his own arguments and believes in Gandhi ji's philosophy of non-violence, tolerance, and embracing all the religions.
-Events happened during the two days journey, had different impacts on these two individuals and reactions to the events by both Kailash and Divakar, forces to think who is right and who is wrong.
-When they reaches their destination and ends the journey, they got to know that Gandhi ji was assassinated.
-Gandhi ji's assassination and events happened after that becomes reflection of the two different ideologies.
+This is a story of two completely opposite ideologies, revolving around two strangers who met during a train journey on 28 January 1948.
+Amidst an atmosphere of terror, communal riots, and fear, we find Kailash (Jatin Goswami) travelling from Calcutta to Sasaram with his wife, Sudha (Sameeksha Bhatnager), and their daughter to meet his mother, Savitri (Pratima Kazmi).
+On the other side is Divakar (Subrat Dutta), who is returning to his village to assume the responsibility of a teacher.

+Kailash has lost everything during the "Direct Action Day" riots in Calcutta and harbours a strong belief that Gandhi was responsible for the partition of India.
+Conversely, Divakar holds his own views and believes in Gandhi's philosophy of non-violence, tolerance, and the embracing of all religions.
+The events that unfold during their two-day journey have a significant impact on both individuals, prompting them to reflect on who is right and who is wrong.

+As they reach their destination and conclude their journey, they discover that Gandhi has been assassinated.
+The assassination of Gandhi and the subsequent events serve as a reflection of these two differing ideologies.